VikingInOrbit/GabesPythonToolBox/README.md

 - signal Filtering
 - input to data managment

-## 🛠️ What's Next?
+## What's Next?
-- data visualization
 - debugging and testing
+- future code i need and want to shere
+- QuaternionTools
+- SensorFusion
+- arduinio lib
+- InverseKinematics
+- config reader/writer
+- StateMachine

-## 🚀 Why Should You Use This?
+##  Why Should You Use This?
 It's modular, use waht you need, grab the function you need and move on.